Students

 Engineers design manufactured products like cars and airplanes, game controllers and drones, computers and phones, shampoo, soap and makeup, and the nanotechnology that keeps clothes from wrinkling.
 Engineers also design machines and systems for manufacturing.

-If it could impact your personal safety, then the engineer who designs it or builds it must be a "Professional Engineer".
-In order to use the title “Professional Engineer” or the designation “PE,” a person must be licensed by a State.
+If something can impact your health or safety, then an engineer who designs or builds it must be a "Professional Engineer".
+In order to use the "Professional Engineer” or “PE" credential, a person must first be licensed by a State.

 The practice of professional engineering is defined in Maine law as “any professional service, such as consultation, investigation, evaluation, planning, design or responsible supervision of construction in connection with any public or private utilities, structures, buildings, machines, equipment, processes, works or projects, wherein the public welfare or the safeguarding of life, health or property is concerned or involved, when such professional service requires the application of engineering principles and data.”
 32 M.R.S.A. §1251 (3).

-To become a PE, a person completes a 4-year engineering or engineering technology degree, or a degree in a "related science" like math, physics, biology, chemistry, etc. Next, they pass a national examination in the Fundamentals of Engineering, pass a second national examination in the Principles and Practices of Engineering, and complete required engineering work experience.
+To become a PE, a person completes a 4-year engineering or engineering technology degree, or a degree in a "related science" like math, physics, biology, chemistry, etc. Next, they pass a national examination in the Fundamentals of Engineering, pass a second national examination in the Principles and Practices of Engineering, and complete required engineering work experience under the supervision of experienced licensed professional engineers.

 The rigorous qualifications for professional engineering licensure ensure that someone is competent before they are licensed.